von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: von Neumann measurement scheme

 All one has to do to obtain $\lambda_k$ after this evolution is measure the pointer state.
-This is already von Neumann's measurement prescription for obtaining $i\log (U)$; reference \cite{childs_quantum_2002} makes the connection to textbook QPE more concrete.
+This is already von Neumann's measurement prescription for obtaining {$i \ln(U)$}; reference \cite{childs_quantum_2002} makes this connection more explicit and presents an unstructured search algorithm using the procedure.